smattymatty/mathew-storm-site/writing_content/Chapter 13 - The Fracture.md

 For this man, there had never been anywhere else.

-The sword felt heavy.
-What was he going to do with it?
-Kill the architect who'd already died and returned?
-Threaten him with death again?

 "I had threats prepared," Theron heard himself say.
 "About Daedalus.
 About the workers.
 About-" He stopped.
 "It doesn't matter, does it?"

 "No," Sisyphus said simply.

-Theron's hand tightened on the sword hilt.
+Theron's hand tightened.
 His prepared speech dissolved.
 All the leverage he'd mapped out, the pressure points, the ways to make the architect compliant-

 None of it mattered.

 "You're going to keep working."
 Not a question.
 A realization.
 "No matter what I do."

-"Yes."

-"Even if I threatened to- He gestured vaguely with the sword. "-anything.
-You'd still work."

 "The northwestern passage needs reinforcement," Sisyphus said.
 "If we don't fix it, people will die.
 Probably servants first, they use those corridors.
 Then guards.
 Then whoever else happens to be nearby when it collapses."